ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Preserve_long_stitches.md

 The option you select depends on the way your machine measures stitch length.
 See your machine documentation for details.

-6Press Enter or click Apply.
+6. Press Enter or click Apply.

 ![quality00137.png](assets/quality00137.png)